All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important distinctions about compounded semaglutide:

-It contains the same active ingredient as brand-name products.
-But compounded medications are not FDA-approved products.
-They are legally prepared under a different regulatory pathway by licensed pharmacies to meet individual patient prescriptions.
+It contains compounded formulations of the active ingredient as brand-name products.
+But compounded medications aren't FDA-approved products.
+They're legally prepared under a different regulatory pathway by licensed pharmacies to meet individual patient prescriptions.

 You should never describe compounded semaglutide as "generic") it's not.
 Generics go through an FDA approval process (ANDA).
 Compounded medications are prepared under the authority of state pharmacy boards and FDA Section 503A.